fakoredeDamilola/fakoredeDamilola/README.md

 ## Fakorede Damilola

-I am a developer who loves creating impactful brands and products.
+I am a fullstack(MERN) web developer who loves to create impactful brands and products.

 As I've grown as a developer, I have built awesome projects which have opened my eyes to what is expected of any web application.